-After we landed in Shanghai Pudong airport, we waited about an hour before disembarking the airplane.
+After we landed at Shanghai Pudong Airport, we waited about an hour before disembarking the airplane.
 They brought the Chinese quarantine team on the plane to check on some people who weren’t feeling well.

 Once we exited the plane, we started lining up.
 There are quarantine team members everywhere to guide us.

-I asked one of the Chinese custom members for Wifi because Shanghai Pudong airport internet requires a local phone number to send me a code.
+I asked one of the members of the Chinese customs for Wifi because Shanghai Pudong airport’s internet requires a local phone number to send me a code.
 A guy from the Chinese custom helped me connect to the internet (but I needed to stay close to him for the internet to work).
 Once I connected to the internet I sent a WeChat message to Jenny, the SIE Shenzhen HR manager, to let her know that I landed safely.

 After we continued to do a Covid test, they did a nose swab ( both noses), then they also issued a new QR code for the testing in China and quarantine.
 The new QR code is attached to my passport.